 2. Treasury Inflation Protected Bonds and I Bonds

-Government bonds are some of the least volatile assets you can own in a portfolio.
+Government bonds are some of the most conservative investments you can own in a portfolio.
 Because of that relative safety, government bonds also typically provide lower yields than bonds issued by corporations.

-So why would you think government bonds as suitable investments that offer protection against inflation?
+So why would you consider government bonds as a suitable investment for protection against inflation?

 First, understand that most government bonds have still provided average annual returns slightly above inflation over the long term.
 But, when we look to government bonds for inflation protection, we are thinking about two particular types.